Devil o’ the Highlands Footrace

 This means support crews and spectators, and it means that the turning area where our road crossing marshals are standing, the passing places at the bottom of the road up to the Glencoe Mountain Resort ski centre, the verges on the A82 either side of the road crossing, the access road to the Kingshouse Hotel, and any other nearby parking spots we have forgotten to mention, are all out of bounds.
 Basically, no parking for anyone, anywhere near the road crossing, and also please no slowing down to ask our marshals if your runner has gone through yet.
 And it also means no parking slightly further away and walking/cycling back.
 No one is allowed at the road crossing apart from marshals and runners!

 We are imposing these restrictions for traffic safety reasons.
 Please tell your support crew and any friends or family who might be coming along on the day and ask them to obey marshals’ instructions at all times.
 The first place support crews/spectators can meet runners is at Glencoe checkpoint.
 After this, support crews/spectators can meet runners anywhere along the race route.
 The usual provisos about legal and sensible parking apply, and remember no support runners before Kinlochleven at 11:30am.

 NO RACE TRAFFIC ALLOWED TO PARK AT THE ICE FACTOR IN KINLOCHLEVEN.

-All race traffic at Kinlochleven should follow the ‘Event Parking’ signs and use the car park at the old aluminium smelter works a short distance away from the checkpoint.
-Traffic marshals will be in attendance so please follow their instructions and park as directed by them.
+All race traffic at Kinlochleven should use the various public car parks available in the town.
+All are only a short distance away from the checkpoint.
+Traffic marshals will be in attendance to make sure nobody parks at the checkpoint itself, so please follow their instructions and park as directed by them.